alikariminik/Fun-n-Games-MSP4/README.md

 #### User Stories
 * User Stories and their statuses can be found here [UserStories-GitHub-Projects](https://github.com/users/alikariminik/projects/1/views/1).
-Additionally, User Stories are outlined under the Structure Plane and testing for them can be found under Testing
+Additionally, User Stories are outlined under the Structure Plane and testing for them can be found under Testing.

 #### Site Goals
 The sites fundamental goal is to display the store's products in a clear way and allow users to review the products details and add them to their cart.
 Users will have the option to create an account which will allow for registered users to save delivery information for faster checkout and review past orders.
 Unregistered Users will still be able to access the store and make purchases.